honnamkuan/spring-batch-admin-2.0.0-angularjs-maven/README.md

 The result of this will place all the compiled client static resources into `src/main/resources/public`.

-### Compile and Launching the application
+**Launching the Spring Boot application**
-Once the client has been built, you can compile and start up the application using spring-boot:run plugin goal.
+Once the client has been built, you can compile and start up the application using **spring-boot:run** plugin goal.

 ### Sample jobs
 There are two sample jobs provided in this example.
 One is XML based and can be found in `src/main/resources/META-INF/spring/batch/jobs`.
 The other is a Java config based job.
 The Java configured job (`job`), takes an optional parameter `fail` to indicate if it should fail or not.